 A squirrel cage rotor is the rotating part of the common squirrel cage induction motor.
-The squirrel-cage motor is a type of AC motor.
+The squirrel cage motor is a type of AC motor.

-In operation, the non-rotating stator winding is connected to an alternating current power source; the alternating current in the stator produces a rotating magnetic field.
+In operation, the non-rotating stator winding is connected to an AC power source; alternating current in the stator produces a rotating magnetic field.
 The rotor winding has a current induced by the stator field, and produces its own magnetic field.
 The interaction of the two magnetic field sources produces torque in the rotor.

-These AC motors are simple, robust and self-starting, and maintain a reasonably constant speed from light load to full load, established by the frequency of the power supply and the number of poles of the stator winding.
+These AC motors are simple, robust, and self-starting, maintaining a reasonably constant speed from light load to full load, set by the frequency of the power supply and the number of poles in the stator winding.

 An induction motor behaves like a transformer: the cage forms the secondary coil in short circuit.
 Under the influence of the rotating alternating magnetic field generated by the stator coils, induction currents will start running in the secondary windings.
 Due to the Lorentz force that is integrated between the magnetic field and the current-carrying cage, the rotor will start to rotate.